The 36th Annual

 Founded in 1981, the Atlantic Theological Conference brings together people from all walks of life to hear papers and participate in discussions on issues of enduring theological importance.

-The 2015 Conference will be held at St. Peter's Cathedral, in Charlottetown, Prince Edward Island.
-Conference sessions will take place in the Cathedral Hall, while all worship services connected with the conference will be held in St. Paul's Church, with the exception of the Conference Eucharist which will take place at St. Ann's Church, Westcock.
+Conference sessions will take place in the Parish Hall, while all worship services connected with the conference will be held in St. Paul's Church, with the exception of the Conference Eucharist which will take place at St. Ann's Church, Westcock.

 The Atlantic Theological Conference has no official church sponsorship and is funded through registration fees and individual donations.
 For those attending the entire conference, a $60 registration fee is applicable.
 Those intending to attend individual sessions are asked to pay $10 per session.
 Those who attend only one session may attend for free, but are asked to contribute a donation towards the cost of the conference.
 Students are welcome to attend all sessions for free.
 All participants are asked to register.